Best Family Christmas Movies

 What follows is a comedic ride but also a heart warming one.
 Sit down with the whole family and enjoy this box office hit!

 Miracle on 34th Street (1947)

 Here's to yet another Academy Award Winner and a classic, traditional family favorite.
-Not best suited for the youngins though, unless you have let the "there is no Santa Claus" out of the bag already.
-It's a classic that seems to always appeal to kids from generation to generation.
-The film was also considered the best film in 1947!
+This one is not best suited for the younger kids unless you have let the "there is no Santa Claus" out of the bag already.
+It's a classic that seems to always appeal to kids and adults from generation to generation.
+The film is also considered the best film in 1947!

-Edward Gwenn stars in this magical film as a man named Kris Kringle who sets out to find the man who is supposed to star as Santa in the Annual Macy's Thanksgiving Day Parade.
+Edward Gwenn stars in this magical movie as a man named Kris Kringle who sets out to find the man who is supposed to star as Santa in the Annual Macy's Thanksgiving Day Parade.
 But when Kris finds him, he is completely drunk!
 Doris, played by Maureen O'Hara, is the director of the parade and asks Kris to take his place.
 Come parade time, Kris Kringle does such a fantastic job that he is hired on as Santa!
 He eventually comes to love his role as Santa before believing that he actually is Santa!
-Follow along in this film through a memorable look into an older, more classic New York City at a popular department store and a man many want evaluated for his mental health.
+Follow along in this film through a memorable look into an older and more classic New York City and a man many people want evaluated for his mental health.
 Is Kris Kringle indeed Santa Claus?

 Seeing is believing, but sometimes the most real things in the world are the things we can't see...— The Polar Express

 I remember the first time I watched this film, I was completely blown away by the breathtaking animation.
 That's because they used real human characters and made a live action performance capture into animation.
 As a matter of fact, The Polar Express is yet another Christmas film to make it into the Guinness Book of World Records, this time as the first all digital capture film.
 Amazingly, Tom Hanks plays 6 fantastic roles in this movie.
 Who doesn't love Tom Hanks?!